qooxdoo/qooxdoo/docs/desktop/widget/tree.md

 ## Description

-A `Tree` contains items in an hierarchically structure.
+A `Tree` contains items in a hierarchical structure.
 The first item inside a `Tree` is called the root.
 A tree always contains one single `TreeFolder` as the root widget which itself can contain several other items.
 A `TreeFolder` (which is also called _node_) can contain `TreeFolder` widgets or `TreeFile` widgets.